q3769/conseq4j/README.md

 ## Use it...

-**Flavor 1:** Summon an executor by a sequence key, and use the sequential executor as a service as with a JDK/Guava [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)/[`ListeningExecutorService`](https://guava.dev/releases/snapshot/api/docs/com/google/common/util/concurrent/ListeningExecutorService.html)
+**Style 1:** Summon a sequential executor by a sequence key, and use the executor as a service as with a JDK/Guava [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)/[`ListeningExecutorService`](https://guava.dev/releases/snapshot/api/docs/com/google/common/util/concurrent/ListeningExecutorService.html)

 The API